ytmytm/c64-bitcoin-miner/README.md

 Just load and run `miner.prg` in VICE and press 'd' for demo mode.
 In about 30 minutes (at 100% emulation speed) you will reach nonce $0000019d, for which the hashed block value is smaler than the test target.

+Don't forget to **verify md5 sum of the downloaded file**!
+You wouldn't want your precious C64 computation power to be hijacked by hackers.

 ## How to run the miner from within VICE emulator

 VICE's x64 emulator can send/receive RS232 communication over TCP socket.
 My version of ngbtminer will wait for